moditect/oss-quickstart/README.md

 ## Updating the Archetypes

-Do the required changes to the template projects (currently _oss-quickstart-template-simple_ only), then update the archetype by running this command:
+Do the required changes to the template projects (currently _oss-quickstart-simple-template_ only), then update the archetype by running this command:

 ```shell